Sifat2495/ezbike_shop_management/README.md

-# 📱 ezbike shop management app
+# 📱 EZbike Shop Management App

 A simple Flutter application integrated with Firebase, targeting Android devices only.